Fire in Houston - Burns Lake Lakes District News

-A fire has broke out near or at DH Manufacturing in Houston.
-There is no information at this time but an update will be posted soon.
+A fire has broke out by the DH Manufacturing in Houston.
+No information is available at this time.
+A update will be posted as soon an information is available.

-A fire has broke out near or at DH Manufacturing in Houston.
-There is no information at this time but an update will be posted soon.
+A fire has broke out by the DH Manufacturing in Houston.
+No information is available at this time.
+A update will be posted as soon an information is available.

 670-kilometre pipeline is schedule to be completed by end of 2023